How to Spread Happiness

 MY MISSION STATEMENT IN TWO WORDS: SPREAD HAPPINESS

-That might seem like an odd thing for a Professional Organizer to include in her mission statement, however, it is a guiding force for how I live my life.
+That might seem like an odd thing for a professional organizer to include in her mission statement, but it's a guiding force for how I live my life.
 How do I do this?

 I share home-baked goodies: brownies, peanut brittle, apple cake.
 People love home-baked goods!

 When a telemarketer calls, instead of quickly hanging up, I’ll say something like, “I’m sorry, I’m not interested.
 But good luck in your job.”